+15601 Dallas Parkway

+Suite 525

-15601 Dallas Parkway Suite 525 Addison, Texas 75001
+Addison, Texas 75001

-Warning: The local highway authority, distributors, owners, contractors, lessors, and lessees are RESPONSIBLE for the assembly, maintenance, and repair of the SMTTM system.
+RESPONSIBLE for the assembly, maintenance, and repair of the SMT[TM] system.
 Failure to fulfill these RESPONSIBILITIES with respect to the assembly, maintenance, and repair of the SMTTM could result in serious injury or death.

-Important: These instructions are for standard assembly specified by the appropriate highway authority.
+These instructions are for standard assembly specified by the appropriate highway authority.
 In the event the specified system assembly, maintenance, or repair would require a deviation from standard assembly parameters, contact a Valtir representative.

-This manual must be available to the worker overseeing and/or assembling the product at all times.
-For additional copies, contact Valtir at (888) 323-6374 or visit Valtir.com.
+This manual must be available to the worker(s) overseeing and/or assembling the product at all times.
+For additional copies, contact Valtir at (888) 323-6374 or visit www.Valtir.com.